-“My goal as Vice President is to grow the OTFA through unity and respect for all of our members.
+“My goal as a Board Member is to grow the OTFA through unity and respect for all of our members.
 I believe that we, as the OTFA, will achieve better overall results from a combination of technical knowledge, diverse life experiences and training methods from our dedicated students and instructors.
 Together the total sum of each individual effort will strengthen the OTFA.”

 Master Brian McNamara is a 7th Degree Black Belt.
 He started practicing Taekwon-Do in 1981 in Pottstown , PA. under Master Jim Murray who was involve with the ITF and was Vice President of the USTF during the 1980’s.
 Being one of Master Murray’s early students allowed him to meet and train with a wide range of ITF/USTF senior instructors.
 Master McNamara had the privilege to attend multiple International Instructors Course(IIC) including the first USA (IIC) in 1987 with General Choi Hung Hi and Park Jung-Tae the technical advisor for the ITF.
 He also attended the Generals’ last IIC in 2004.